ScreakyG/camagru/README.md

 Camagru is a instagram like web app that allow users to take live pictures with their webcam, tweak them then post them.
 </br>
-⚠️ This project is at early stages, im working on image edition.

 ## TODO: